What Does a Reverse Merger Mean for My Stocks?

 Reasons for a Reverse Merger

 When a public company begins a decline into financial failure, the only asset left often is the legal public corporate shell.
 The stock continues to trade, generally supported at a specific price by market makers.
 If the stock is trading on an exchange, the price is supported to meet the share price requirements of that exchange, but only a minimum number of shares actually trade.
 This is done to maintain the value of the trading shell.
-The most common reason for a reverse merger is the desire of a private company to quickly become a public company.
+The most common reason for a reverse merger is the desire of a private company use the surviving shell of the defunct company to quickly become a public company.
 The alternative is a long process involving SEC registration.

 If you are an original shareholder in a failed company that is planning to go through a reverse merger, you will have a chance to vote on whether to accept the merger.
 Since your stock is essentially worthless, voting for the reverse merger might seem to present hope of eventually recovering your investment.
 You will receive a certain number of shares in the new company in exchange for your original shares, but that number will be considerably smaller than the number of shares in your original holding.

 Some new companies employ a further strategy to increase the number of shares available for use in raising capital.
 Since the new company has controlling interest, it holds a shareholder vote to reverse-split the authorized number of shares from 100 million to perhaps 10 million and, in the example, as an original shareholder, your number of shares will be reduced from 100 shares in the new company to 10 shares.
 This would be a 1-for-10 reverse split.

 Shareholder revolts have stopped some reverse mergers in favor of finding other private companies that would be better merger candidates.
-This has its risks, but if a company with good prospects agrees to protect the original investors -- even though the original investors will see their percentage ownership diluted somewhat -- they may not be subject to further dilution.
-The risks of blocking a reverse merger might mean that no private company can be found to take over the shell and your stock remains worthless.
+This has its risks, but if a company with good prospects agrees to protect the original investors – even though the original investors will see their percentage ownership diluted somewhat – they may not be subject to further dilution.
+The risks of blocking a reverse merger might mean that no private company can be found to take over the shell and your stock remains essentially worthless.